LedgerHQ/lib-ledger-core/ledger-core-ripple/README.md

 From the root folder of this git repository, run the following commands:

-  1. `./tools/idl_interfaces.sh ledger-core # This will generate the needed interface, if not yet generated`
+  1. `./tools/lc api`: this will generate the needed interface, if not yet generated.
-  2. `./tools/idl_interfaces.sh ledger-core ledger-core-ripple # This will generate the Ripple API`
+  2. `./tools/lc project api ripple`: this will generate the Ripple API.
-  3. `cd ledger-core-ripple`
+  3. `cd ledger-core-ripple`.
-  4. `mkdir build && cd build # create a build directory if none exists yet`
+  4. `mkdir build && cd build`: creates a build directory if none exists yet.
-  5. `cmake -DCMAKE_BUILD_TYPE=Debug -DCMAKE_EXPORT_COMPILE_COMMANDS=YES .. # This will configure the project in debug mode and output symbols locations for your editor (remove it if not needed)`
+  5. `cmake -DCMAKE_BUILD_TYPE=Debug ..`: this will configure the project in debug mode.
-  6. `make -j8 # build with 8 threads`
+  6. `make -j8`:  builds with 8 threads.

 Once everything is compiled, you can start playing with the C++ library or generating foreign bindings.